 - Snap-off craft knife

 - Small, pointed pliers

 You will also need to purchase your own steel toe safety shoes.
 Students are not allowed into the workshops without safety shoes.

-The use of laptops or tablets to support your design and academic studies forms a crucial part of your learning.
+Using laptops or tablets to support your design and academic studies is a crucial part of your learning.
 While the College provides computers for teaching and access throughout the day, you will find it necessary at times to use a computer while working at home.
 The computer should have the following specification: